> Home Page > State Associations > SA > About Us > Current Board

 Kent is an elected board member until August 2019

-Annette is an elected board member until September 2018
+Adam is an elected Director until September 2020

 Chas writes: I came to triathlon about 10 years ago after a retiring from team sports after a work colleague said I should give it a try and was hooked !
 My wife and two sons are also in the sport as well.
 I have been involved with triple zero since it's creation and am the current Vice President of the club.
 I am a firm believer that Triathlon needs a variety of healthy clubs that work with Tri SA to grow and develop the sport in SA .
 As an athlete I have completed 3 Ironmen around Australia and various 1/2 IM and Long course events also .
 But always support and race local State Series races in Adelaide and Regionally (Murrayman, Kingston etc.